tessel/hardware/servo-pca9685-hacks.md

-## Getting the most out of your Servo Module
+## Using the Servo Module with LEDs, big motors, and more

 The servo module is one of the most versatile modules you can use with Tessel.
 The [chip at its center is actaully an adjustable PWM controller designed to control LEDs](http://www.nxp.com/documents/data_sheet/PCA9685.pdf) that we repurposed to be a servo driver.
 What this means is that it's easy to use for lots of applications besides just driving servos.
 Here are a few of the things it can do: